enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/distortions/functions.md

 <|glyph@trickster:templates|trick-id=trickster:closure,title=Closure Stratagem|>

-spell, {pattern: any} -> spell
+spell, {any: any} -> spell

 ---

-Replaces any occurrence of any of the patterns inside the first spell with the fragment immediately following them.
+Replaces the keys of the map that are in the given spell with the value they map to.

 ;;;;;